Raymond M. Lemaire: Activities in Belgium

-He was also the initiator of the extensive series of books with the inventory of the Belgian architectural inheritance, along a methodology which he developed.

-In 1997, the order of engineers and architects of Beirut edited the book entitled: ENVIRONNEMENT ET PATRIMOINE. patrimoine et lendemain.
+In 1966 he initiated the extensive series of books with the inventory of the Belgian architectural heritage wholse first volume was published in 1971, along a methodology which he developed.
+In 1997, the order of engineers and architects of Beirut edited the book entitled: Environnement et Patrimoine.
+Patrimoine et Lendemain.

 International activities

 Lemaire was one of the main authors of the Venice Charter (1964).
 He was advisor to the European Union, the Council of Europe, and UNESCO.

 With Piero Gazzola he founded in 1965 ICOMOS, the International Council for Monuments and Sites, an NGO linked with UNESCO.
-Lemaire was secretary-general (1965-1975) and president (1975-1981) of the organization.
+Lemaire was secretary-general (1965-75) and president (1975-81) of the organization.
 He founded the ICOMOS-periodical under the name Monumentum.

 He attained international recognition thanks to his activities as an expert and counsellor for important restorations and numerous renovations.
-This was the case for his activities regarding:
+This was the case for his activities regarding the UNESCO World Heritage Sites of: